marimeireles/journey/content/english/organization/index.md

 The upside of encouraging applicants to collaborate is you may lessen the workload for mentors.

 There are several downsides, however.
 One is that applicants with impostor syndrome may feel shy about sharing answers to questions, even if they know the correct answer.
-Second, some colaborators may live in countries where they are taught to defer to teachers or people in authority.
+Second, some collaborators may live in countries where they are taught to defer to teachers or people in authority.
 Answering a question that is directed at experienced developers may seem taboo or breaking a cultural norm.

-Additionally, gender bias may come into play when you're looking for colaborators that collaborate with each other.
+Additionally, gender bias may come into play when you're looking for collaborators that collaborate with each other.
 Women and non-binary people who were assigned female at birth (AFAB) are often socially conditioned to not speak up unless they are extremely confident in their answer.
 You may find that men and non-binary people who were raised with masculine cultural norms are more likely to speak up and answer questions.
 Gender bias and gendered social norms should be considered when making intern selections.

 ##### Close your project to new applicants